Moclinejo best things to see and do

 In the surroundings it is possible to find very nice activities:

-- horse riding, on the beach or in the mountains
+- Horseback riding on the beach in Andalucia

 - diving in Nerja and Torrox